Hagar-zakaria/Automated-Recommender-System-From-Dashboard-Insights-to-Actionable-Recommendations/README.md

 This code snippet defines a function to send email notifications to stakeholders based on the generated recommendations.

-Automating the Process using Airflow:
+# Automating the Process using Airflow:

-To ensure the entire process runs automatically, we can use a tool like Apache Airflow.
+Apache Airflow is an open-source tool to programmatically author, schedule, and monitor workflows.
+It allows you to define workflows as code and manage them efficiently.
+In this context, Airflow is used to automate the process of extracting data, generating recommendations, and notifying stakeholders.

 ![image](https://github.com/user-attachments/assets/9d235801-2bfa-437b-b227-668797fcd12f)